fbertran/formalisms/README.md

 CosyVerif formalisms are a set of [Lua](http://www.lua.org) modules.
 It is bundled in [Luarocks](https://luarocks.org), a package manager for Lua.
-To install it, first install Lua (version 5.2 or 5.3), for install using the following commands:
+To install it, first install Lua (version 5.2 or 5.3), for instance using the following commands:

 ```sh